PE News – June 2019

 Welcome to Oregon Spring!
 With the longer evening daylight hours and the warmer temperatures, more physical activities are available to all.
 Consider taking advantage and getting out as a family to see the ever changing landscape of our community.

 In PE class for the 3rd through 5th grades we have just begun our Badminton unit.
 Many of you have fond memories of playing as a child.
 Used equipment is easy to find in your local second hand store.
 If you don’t own or have access to rackets and birds consider borrowing or purchasing.
 This activity is a great hand-eye coordination sport that will cross over into other areas.
 And a very entertaining whole family activity.

 All classes will move outside as the weather permits and the field dries.
 Activities will include striking with softball skills, Frisbees and hopefully we will be able to revisit Tennis/paddles.

 Have a great spring break

-PE Happenings – February/March Newsletter
+PE Happenings – January

 Walk and Bike to School

-With the rains of fall and winter we all tend to move in doors.
+With the rains of fall and winter we all tend to move indoors.
 Try to take advantage of those rare breaks in the weather and get the family outside for a walk.
-We are so privileged to live in such diverse a climate in the mid valley.
+We are so privileged to live in such a diverse climate in the mid valley.
 Each day brings something new to our landscape.
 Walking is a great way to explore our seasonal changes.